Nyanyan/Egaroucid/docs/usage/en/index.md

 Evaluation values are shown in each legal cells.

+#### Disc Difference Values

 If the board is in your book, ```book``` will be shown.
 If not, the AI will search at the ```Hint Level``` and show the the level or ```100%``` when exact search is done.

 The best moves are shown in blue letters.
 Best moves and values sometimes mismatch, but this is not a bug.
 Best moves seems to be more accurate than values.

+##### Graph of Disc Difference Values

+Disc Difference Values are shown in the graph under the board when AI plays.
+Horizontal axis shows the move numbers, and vertical axis shows the disc difference.
+If the graph goes upper, it shows that black seems to win.
+The lower, white seems to win.

 #### Human Sense Values